-Flights at noon are typically the cheapest time of the day to fly to Aeropuerto Internacional Benito Juarez.
-Flights in the afternoon are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Aeropuerto Internacional Benito Juarez.
+Flights at noon are usually the most expensive.

 Named after Mexico’s former president, Benito Juarez International Airport, also called Mexico City International Airport (MEX) is situated in the densely populated capital, Mexico City.
 It is the country’s busiest airport, serving approximately 24 million passengers per year, and once renovations are complete, it will be able to handle up to 32 million passengers per year.